Mount Edgecombe: Healthcare

 Mount Edgecombe is served by Life Mount Edgecombe Hospital, a private facility owned by the Life Healthcare Group.
 Situated in the suburb of Rockford, which falls under Phoenix, the hospital lies at the boundary between Phoenix and Mount Edgecombe.

 Rail

 Mount Edgecombe is served by the Mount Edgecombe Railway Station, located on the North Coast Line, which runs between Durban (via Phoenix) and KwaDukuza (via Verulam) and is operated by Metrorail.

 Roads

 The N2 Outer Ring Road is a north/south freeway, connecting Mount Edgecombe with Durban to the south and with King Shaka International Airport and KwaDukuza to the north, while the M41 is an east/west freeway, connecting Mount Edgecombe with uMhlanga to the east.

-The R102 is a north–south regional route connecting Verulam with Durban that by-passes Mount Edgecombe to the west as North Coast Road.
+The R102 is a north/south regional route connecting Verulam with Durban that by-passes Mount Edgecombe to the west as North Coast Road.
 The M26 is an east/west metropolitan route connecting Mount Edgecombe with Phoenix as Phoenix Highway.
+Old North Coast Road is a north/south local route connecting Mount Edgecombe with Ottawa (a suburb of Verulam).